I Love Walking In France

 Or purchase individually –

-Eighty-three pages covering 89 kilometres (55 miles) over five days of walking.
+84 pages covering 89 kilometres (55 miles) over six days of walking, includes additional four and five-day itineraries.

-Ninety-eight pages covering 163 kilometres (102 miles) over nine days of walking.
+103 pages covering 163 kilometres (102 miles) over nine days of walking, includes an additional eight-day-itinerary.

 Privacy policy – I Love Walking in France will collect your name and email address for electronic delivery of the guidebook.
 This information will never be shared or sold to another party.